 As they say in those famous shampoo adverts: ‘here is the science bit’.
 Silicones are polymers, which are large molecules composed of many repeated sub-units.
 These polymers are made up of siloxane – a chain of alternating silicone atoms and oxygen atoms frequently combined with carbon and/or hydrogen.
 Silicone is an element found in sand, where it is extracted from and passed through hydrocarbons.

 Why is silicone more expensive than other rubbers?

-Being made from sand means that silicon is the second most abundant element on Earth, yet despite being readily available the cost is relatively high in comparison to other rubbers such as natural rubbers, Neoprene and EPDM.
-The reason for this is that the process of converting sand into silicon is expensive.
+Being made from sand means that silicone is the second most abundant element on Earth, yet despite being readily available the cost is relatively high in comparison to other rubbers such as natural rubbers, Neoprene and EPDM.
+The reason for this is that the process of converting sand into silicone is expensive.
 Furthermore, while it is popular, silicone is not used as widely as some other materials so the economies of scale are low.
 For many businesses, though, the cost of silicone is easily justified as it’s the best in class elastomer for extreme temperature environments where other rubbers simply can’t function.
 We have examined the reasons for the high cost of silicone in more detail on our blog post ‘Why is silicone classed as premium rubber?’.

 Why choose silicone rubber?

 Silicone rubber is an elastomer and is non-reactive, stable and resistant to extreme environments and temperatures.
-Due to these characteristics, silicone is frequently used in Rail, cars, , aircraft , electronics and HVAC systems.
+Due to these characteristics, silicone is frequently used in rail, cars, aircraft , electronics and HVAC systems.